-Tips for Preventing Disputes Between Supervisors and Trainees
+Tips to Avoid Disputes Between Supervisors and Trainees Before They Occur

 A supervisor may feel justified in not signing a trainee's F-FVF or M-FVF even though the trainee may believe that they are entitled to the signature.
 Although it is impossible to eliminate the likelihood of disputes about supervised fieldwork hours, there are ways to mitigate that risk.
 The following guidance might be helpful: